JEPSEN

 About Jepsen

-Jepsen is an effort to improve the safety of distributed databases, queues, consensus systems, etc. We maintain an open source software library for systems testing, as well as blog posts and conference talks exploring particular systems’ failure modes.
+Jepsen aims to improve the safety of distributed databases, queues, consensus systems, etc. We maintain an open source library for safety testing, and publish free, in-depth analyses of specific systems.
 In each analysis we explore whether the system lives up to its documentation’s claims, file new bugs, and suggest recommendations for operators.
+In addition to paid analysis, Jepsen offers technical talks, training classes, and consulting services.

 Jepsen pushes vendors to make accurate claims and test their software rigorously, helps users choose databases and queues that fit their needs, and teaches engineers how to evaluate distributed systems correctness for themselves.